Skip to Main Content

 • Quilts

 For your pampering domain, you'll need so much more than just plush bath towels.
 (Though, new towel sets—specifically three per individual in the household—are a great start for any bathroom registry checklist.)
-Some other bathroom wedding registry essentials: a bath mat, linen hamper and vanity organizers.
-Of course, there are also little luxuries for your bathroom that aren't essential, but fun to have—like a heated towel rack, a bathtub caddy and matching couples robes.
+Some other bathroom wedding registry essentials: a bath mat, a linen hamper and vanity organizers.
+Of course, there are also little luxuries for your bathroom that aren't essential, but fun to have, like a heated towel rack, a bathtub caddy and matching couples' robes.

 • Bath mat or rug